 6. View properties in person

-Viewing homes in real life will give you a deeper understanding of their potential - or lack of it - plus you’ll be able to gauge whether they give you that indescribable ‘feeling’, which simply can't be conveyed via a screen.
+Viewing homes in real life will give you a deeper understanding of their potential (or lack of it) and you’ll be able to gauge whether they give you that indescribable ‘feeling’ that you can't really get from a screen.

-7. Make an offer on a house or flat
+7. Make an offer

-Mention any points that stand in your favour - eg if you’re a chain-free first-time buyer - and say that your offer is subject to a survey and the property being taken off the market, as this lessens the chances of you being gazumped.
+Mention any points that stand in your favour - for example, if you’re a chain-free first-time buyer - and say that your offer is subject to a survey and the property being taken off the market.
+This can reduce the chances that you'll be gazumped.

 8. Apply for a mortgage

-You can see how much your monthly payments would cost based on different interest rates, loan amounts and mortgage terms by using our mortgage repayments calculator.
+You can see how much your monthly payments would cost based on different interest rates, loan amounts and mortgage terms using our mortgage repayments calculator.

-Find out more: applying for a mortgage
+- Find out more: how to apply for a mortgage

 9. Find a conveyancer or property solicitor

 Conveyancing is the legal process that takes place after your offer is accepted.

-Find out more: conveyancing
+- Find out more: what does conveyancing involve?

-10. Get a property survey
+10. Get a house survey

 Although a survey is optional, it’s better to be aware of any issues before buying so you can make an informed decision on how much to offer and budget for any repair work required.

 Don’t confuse the valuation survey conducted by your mortgage lender with a house survey - they are two different things and you should always have your own survey done independently.